 In some states, texting is the only distracting activity banned behind the wheel.
 In New York and New Jersey, all hand-held cell phone use is banned.
 In order to use your phone while driving, you must use hands-free tools.

 In some states, distracted driving laws are known as “primary” and as “secondary” laws in other states.
-These terms refers to how the police are able to enforce the texting or phone bans.
+These terms refer to how the police are able to enforce the texting or phone bans.

 A primary law is one that allows police to pull a driver over when they see the driver using a phone in violation of the law.
 A secondary law, however, requires the officer to witness another traffic violation before making the stop.